Eigenvalues of Curvature, Lyapunov exponents and Harder-Narasimhan filtrations: Conditional results and further conjectures

-\paragraph{\textbf{Acknowledgement}} The article bases on the report \cite{Yu14} in the Oberwolfach conference "Flat Surfaces and Dynamics on Moduli Space".
-The author thanks the invitation of Mathematisches Forschungsinstitut Oberwolfach and the organizers Howard Masur, Martin M\"oller and Anton Zorich.
+The article extends the author's report \cite{Yu14} at the Oberwolfach conference ``Flat Surfaces and Dynamics on Moduli Space''.
+The author thanks Mathematisches Forschungsinstitut at Oberwolfach for hospitality and Howard Masur, Martin M\"oller and Anton Zorich for organization of the conference.